Quentin Serron

-Quentin Serron (born 25 February 1990) is a Belgian basketball player for Limburg United of the BNXT League.
+Quentin Serron (born 25 February 1990) is a Belgian basketball player who last played for Limburg United of the BNXT League.
 Serron plays as point guard or shooting guard.

 Professional career

 Serron started his professional career in the 2010–11 season, with Telenet Oostende.
 After his rookie season, he was named the BLB Most Promising Player of the Year.

 In June 2016, Serron signed in France with BCM Gravelines.
 He averaged 8.6 points, 3.6 rebounds and 3.6 assists per game.
 On 5 July 2018 he signed a two-year deal with Strasbourg IG.
-In the 2019-20 season, he averaged 4.5 points and 1.4 assists per game.
+In the 2019–20 season, he averaged 4.5 points and 1.4 assists per game.

 On 26 February 2020 he signed with Bilbao Basket of the Liga ACB.
 Serron averaged 5.7 points and 2.7 rebounds per game in seven games.
 On 1 July he re-signed with the team to a two-year deal.

 On 26 August 2021 he signed with Boulazac Basket Dordogne of the LNB Pro B.

 On 1 September 2022 he signed with Limburg United of the BNXT League.